BSE-Workshop/.github/profile/README.md

 ### Tools

-Requirements for the software and other tools we will use, depending on your operating system:
+Requirements for the software we will use, depending on your operating system:
 - [Visual Studio Code](https://code.visualstudio.com/Download)
 - [Pycharm Community Edition](https://www.jetbrains.com/pycharm/download/)
 - [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)
 - [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-us&gl=us)
 - [WSL (Ubuntu 20.04 LTS)](https://apps.microsoft.com/store/detail/ubuntu-20045-lts/9MTTCL66CPXJ?hl=en-us&gl=us)

+Requirements for other tools:
+- A paper or notebook 📝
+- A pen/pencil ✏🖊
+- Your laptop 💻
+- Your laptop charger 🔋🔌 (including charger adapter if needed)

 ### Contributing in any repo
 - create a branch from the `main` branch and push your commits when ready